 Stepping away from the detail, building an offering just for the Australian and New Zealand market simply wouldn’t have the same impact.
 We couldn’t justify the same investment in R&D. We know this is true which means every day we delay slows our progress towards our mission.

 Now, this doesn’t mean that we’re thinking of the US as a single market or trying to win anywhere from day one.
 We can be hyper-focused on what matters most now.
 For us, that’s about gaining some early examples where we can map what has been achieved in Australia and New Zealand to the US market AND understanding how we need to adjust, tweak and refine our commercial strategies, go to market and product to meet the needs of our largest market.

 Enter our work with the Nasdaq Entrepreneurial Centre to test our thinking around picking a tight niche to focus on within a state that perfectly matches the characteristics we want to test.

 The timing for our work with the Nasdaq team couldn't have been more perfect.
 Recent global events have strengthened the tailwinds support Mooven's proposition.
 President Biden's $1 Trillion USD infrastructure bill passed in November, providing significant stimulus funding and growth for the sector along with pressure to mobilise quickly.
 Coupled with rapid digital transformation and the adoption of new ways of working and teams were forced to work remotely.
 Satya Nadella, CEO of Microsoft already said in April 2020 that they had seen two years of digital transformation in two months.
 The actual impact is likely to be much greater given restrictions due to COVID-19.

-You can’t be half pregnant in building a global, high growth business.
+You can’t be half-baked in building a global, high growth business.
 This is why I’m leading the charge front and centre by moving to the United States to accelerate our learnings and execution.

 CEO and co-founder of Mooven